XorTroll/uLaunch/README.md

 *QDaemon* daemon process, appart from usual (and special) HOME menu functions, it also sends the console's foreground display via USB as a raw RGBA8 1280x720 ~3MB buffer. **QForegroundViewer** is the PC tool (WinForms) which intercepts those sent buffers and renders them.
 It is a bit laggy, but can be *very* useful for taking quick screenshots!

-Unlike the other projects, this one isn't essential and {qlaunch-reimpl} would be perfectly usable ignoring this sent data.
+Unlike the other projects, this one isn't essential and uLaunch would be perfectly usable ignoring this sent data.

+For more technical information about uLaunch and qlaunch, check [this](HOME.md).

 ## Installing and removing

-In order to check {qlaunch-reimpl}'s installation, you will need to pay attention to the `titles` directory of the CFW you're using.
+In order to check uLaunch's installation, you will need to pay attention to the `titles` directory of the CFW you're using.

 ### How do I know whether it is installed?